suchipi/Comfy-Creator/README.md

 - Days are now 20 minutes long (instead of 10).
 Nights are still 10 minutes long.
 - You can make your own paintings and play musical instruments.
 - Press Z to sit, and C to go prone.
 You can climb through 1x1 tunnels while prone.
+- Press T to toggle a trash slot in your inventory.
 - More compact redstone, including items for standard logic gates (AND, OR, XOR, etc).
 - Craftable chunk loaders to keep your farms going even when you're away.
 - Clear and connecting glass, so your windows don't have a ton of windowpanes in the middle.